sfajfer/Master-of-Gu/chapters/11-Combat.md

 For each primeval stone being absorbed, you gain 5 portions of primeval essence, and the stone is destroyed in the process, crumbling into dust.

 ### Hold an Action
 You can choose to hold your Combat Action, specifying an action and a trigger for it to occur.
 When the trigger happens, you may use a reaction to take that Combat Action.
 If you are reacting to an opponent's actions, you must make an opposed skill test to see whose action occurs first, with the skill in question being **Close Combat** if within 3 meters of each other, or **Ranged Combat** if not.
-If you hold the **Use Activations** action, you may only specify a single activation.
+If you hold the **Activate Gu** action, you may only specify a single activation.

 Triggers can be specific or broad, ranging from "when the opponent uses Fire Pellet Gu" to "when a creature makes any hostile moves".